cyrus-and/chrome-remote-interface/README.md

 ```

 In this particular case, not enforcing this kind of serialization may cause that
-Chrome doesn't properly deliver the desired notifications the client.
+Chrome does not properly deliver the desired notifications the client.

 #### chrome.send(method, [params], [callback])